This post may contain affiliate links. Full disclosures here.

 Which Body Armor is Best for Breastfeeding?

-This Body Armor drink seems like a breastfeeding drink option for moms who hate water and struggle to stay hydrated because of it.
+This Body Armor drink seems like a great breastfeeding drink option for moms who hate water and struggle to stay hydrated because of it.

 However, be aware, because the regular Body Armor drinks do contain a lot of sugar!